gear-foundation/academy/docs/23-tamagotchi-battle/tamagotchi-battle.md

     assert_eq!(
         msg::source(),
         exec::program_id(),
-        "Only contract itself can call that action"
+        "Only the contract itself can call that action" );
-    );
     assert_eq!(
         self.state,